-Improved rate design, including time-of-use rates, critical peak pricing and other dynamic pricing models can help lower bills for electricity customers, especially those with devices that can schedule use based on overall demand or price.
-These types of rates are already in place and saving consumers money in places like Houston and Oakland, California.
+Improved rate design, including time-of-use rates, critical peak pricing and other dynamic pricing models can help lower bills for electricity customers, especially those with devices that can schedule use based on overall demand or price.248 These types of rates are already in place and saving consumers money in places like Houston and Oakland, California.249

 Another important regulatory change is to allow fuel-switching incentives to cover electric devices.
 Currently, many states have programs that incentivize upgrading the efficiency of a gas-powered system or switching from a dirtier fuel to gas, but do not incentivize electrification and in some cases may even prohibit switching to electricity.
 Allowing and incentivizing electrification is an important regulatory change that can be made to help reduce emissions and energy use while also making people safer.
+In allowing to allow the produce emissions and energy use while also making people safer.